It was 11:56pm. There was a knock on the door.

 “May I ask why you are in such a hurry?
 Your attitude is most unusual.”

 “Look around this dump.”
-She swung her arm around the room.
+She swung her arm at the room.
 “Would you want to stay here all alone?”

 “Well, I —”